Sidharth Malhotra-Kiara Advani post royal PICS from Sangeet; Write 'Something really special about that night'

 Sidharth and Kiara return from their honeymoon

 Post the wedding in Jaisalmer, the couple hosted a reception in Delhi, followed by a grand reception in Mumbai for their friends from the film industry.
-Now, newly married couple Sidharth Malhotra and Kiara Advani were spotted at the Mumbai airport on Tuesday as they returned from their honeymoon.
+Now, the newly-married couple Sidharth Malhotra and Kiara Advani were spotted at the Mumbai airport on Tuesday as they returned from their honeymoon.

 ALSO READ: Sidharth Malhotra, Kiara Advani can't take their eyes off each other in UNSEEN wedding pics; Fans react